 After Brian introduced himself and explained his need to speak to the Admiral, he was told the Admiral would be on his flagship, not a support station.
 Brian was told that Admiral Jorg Resljeva commanded the station, and might be available after the emergency was over, if that was acceptable?
 When Brian persisted, he was sent to a Lieutenant Deniger Kolodvorska, one of the Admiral's aides.
 Lt.
 Kolodvorska listened patiently to Sir Brian's case and told the Knight he would "bring these concerns to the Admiral" when possible.
 Not happy with that outcome, but unable to push further, Brian decided to head back and try to get Admiral Meshrumiikiim to help.

 Of course, when he woke Emkir, this Admiral was less than pleased with the engineer's reasoning.
 Still, he was awake, and it 'could' turn out to be life or death down the line.
-So Emkir got himself up and straightened out his cloths as he asked a nearby navy tech for caff.
-Once the caff was delivered and his cloths were presentable, Emkir was prepared for Brian to lead him off to Officer's Country.
+So Emkir got himself up and straightened out his clothes as he asked a nearby navy tech for caff.
+Once the caff was delivered and his clothes were presentable, Emkir was prepared for Brian to lead him off to Officer's Country.
 Brian led and, as they walked, explained his reasoning for convincing the Admiralty to allow him to work.
 They were well on the way when they were interrupted by the ear-splitting sound of klaxons ringing and the sight of red "Alarm" lights flashing.
 Every navy grunt around them suddenly sped to a run either in their direction of travel or after changing direction!Red Alert!

-Completely surprised, and without a duty station to respond to, Brian and Emkir were momentarily pinned like rocks in the middle of a quickly thinning stream.
+Completely surprised, and without a duty station to respond to, Brian and Emkir were momentarily pinned like rocks in the middle of a quickly thinning stream of navy personnel.
 In the thick of it, Brian called to Emkir, "Aren't you glad I woke you nicely before the station alarm clock rang?"
 As the flow of the navy files faded, they decided it might be smart to get vacc suits, since they did not know what had happened.
 Because Brian's vacc suit, and the naval suit Emkir had borrowed, were back in their work space, both men took off at a survival-inspired run back there.
 At the alarm, Aiden had begun furiously working his comm board as Rol woke and reached for his vacc carry bag.
 Ms. Vik froze at her screen before looking around frantically.
 Aiden reached Captain Kristianson to ask what the alert was and what instructions they should follow?

 Just after both the new arrivals began grabbing for their vacc suits, they got a call from Captain Kristianson.
 The signal was on their team's comms frequency rather than the briefing room's panels, meaning Kristianson wanted to be sure to reach all of them.
 And they were making sure no one was 'left in the cold'.
 They were told naval command had received news from the fighter escorts "flying the wings" of the Destroyer Aku Iikhi.
 That was the ship that which had picked up the device removed from the Tarallo Alliance arcology.
 There was a pause as Mikah confirmed she was on line too, and those in the station realized they had the whole team on-line for this, not just those on the naval station.
 This was the first hint something had gone wrong.